Whether you choose Wix or WordPress.org will depend on your unique website-building needs.

 You Should Use WordPress If…

 In conclusion, if you are a one person team or don’t have dedicated technical resources to help you build, maintain or troubleshoot a website, we recommend using Wix.
 If you’re still unsure, try signing up to a free trial and taking Wix for a test drive.

 We hope that this discussion about the difference between Wix and WordPress has been helpful to you!
-If have any other questions – that aren’t answered in our FAQs – drop us a comment and we’ll get back to you.
+If you have any other questions – that aren’t answered in our FAQs – drop us a comment and we’ll get back to you.